 Chlorination equipment We use chlorine dosing equipment to ensure the correct chlorine residual throughout the length of the water pipe.
 Onsite chlorine levels are electronically measured using a photometer and microbiological samples (if needed) are tested in an UKAS laboratory.
-All materials, products and chemicals used are approved for use in contact with drinking water.
-This includes low bromate sodium hypochlorite.
+Materials, products and chemicals used are approved for use in contact with drinking water.
+This includes ultra low bromate sodium hypochlorite.

 Last Minute/Same Day/Emergency Chlorination Certificate?
 If you need a last minute, same day chlorination certificate, please give us a call to see if we can help.